What degree levels are available?

 - Statistics: Introduction to collecting, organizing and summarizing and analyzing data using statistical software.

-- Introduction to Psychology: Introduction to topics with insight into human thought and actions, including what motivate us to study human behavior, ethical decisions, problem solving and theories on memory, learning, intelligence and personality.
+- Introduction to Psychology: Students learn about topics with insight into human thought and actions, including what motivate us to study human behavior, ethical decisions, problem solving and theories on memory, learning, intelligence and personality.

 Additionally, senior-year students will take a Capstone Course for Human Services, which creates an integrative project that combines the cumulative learning of their 4-year program into a "senior project."